Human-Centered Supervision for Sentiment Analysis in Telugu: A Systematic Inquiry Beyond Accuracy: Funding Information Acknowledgement

-\begin{acks} We are thankful to all the annotators, without whose effort and feedback this work would not have been possible.
-We also thank SRM University AP for funding the project.
-This work was supported by the UG-PG Seed Grant Scheme of SRM University AP, India, under Grant No. SRMAP/UG-PG/SEED/2024-25/30. \end{acks}
+We are thankful to all the annotators and reviewers for their effort and valuable feedback.
+This work was supported by the \textit{UGPG Seed Grant Scheme} of SRM University AP, India, under Grant No. \texttt{SRMAP/UG-PG/SEED/2024-25/30}.